 Another key reason to needing quiet time toys is it’s less stimulating.
 Over stimulation can lead to frustration and emotional outbursts.
 Quiet toys prevent over stimulation because their senses aren’t being overloaded.

 Imagine for a moment that you have no idea what something is and it suddenly starts playing music, flashing lights, and vibrating.
 You may be feel a bit overwhelmed by that.
-While we see the buttons teach numbers or shapes, your child has no idea what those buttons are for just that they make the toy do lots of interesting stuff.

 The Play Tunnel